SteveNoyes/ping-coming-soon-page/README.md

 - [change border color of input on focus](https://stackoverflow.com/questions/16156594/how-to-change-border-color-of-textarea-on-focus) - Spacing for the top header was made easier with this.

-- [text spacing](https://www.w3schools.com/css/css_text_spacing.asp) - Spacing for the top header was made easier with this.
+- [email validation](w3resource.com/javascript/form/email-validation.php) - Spacing for the top header was made easier with this.

 ## Author